 Today a handful of American cities including Austin, Boston, Chicago, Fort Lauderdale, Los Angeles, New York City, Portland, Oregon, San Francisco, and Washington D.C. have implemented Vision Zero programs, with San Antonio, San Jose, Denver, New Orleans, and Eugene, Oregon close behind.

 Boston got involved after three high-profile traffic deaths occurred in 2012, one of which was the death of 23-year-old Christopher Weigl, killed when he collided with a large truck while riding his bicycle.
 His is one of many cases in which a trucking company has been sued for negligence for not equipped their fleets with side guards.

-In New York, large trucks comprise 3.6% of all vehicles but are responsible for 32% of all bicyclist fatalities and 12% of all pedestrian trucks.
-Mayor Bill de Blasio has set of goal of eliminating road-based deaths in New York City by 2024.
+In New York, large trucks comprise 3.6% of all vehicles but are responsible for 32% of all bicyclist fatalities and 12% of all pedestrian struck-bys.
+Mayor Bill de Blasio has set the goal of eliminating road-based deaths in New York City by 2024.
 Since de Blasio implemented Vision Zero in 2013, traffic fatalities in the city have declined by 23%.